 A message from our Executive Director:

-The fourteen (14) bed emergency shelter portion of Waterston Centre is restricted due to an inability to provide safe distancing practices.
-We currently have seven (8) of the twelve (14) beds set aside in the dorm that can be accessed through direct referral from the Ministry of Social Services, Mobile Crisis or other government agencies.
-The remainder of beds are out of service.
+The fifteen (15) bed emergency shelter portion of Waterston Centre is restricted due to an inability to maintain safe distancing practices at full capacity.
+We currently have only eight (8) of the fifteen (15) shelter beds open.
+They can be accessed through direct referral from the Ministry of Social Services, Mobile Crisis or other government agencies.
+The remainder of shelter beds are out of service.
 However, we do use seven (7) specified private rooms to help address the shortage of emergency shelter beds.

 Thank you for your understanding and please pray for our communities.
-We extend our thoughts of appreciation to all front-line workers in our community and throughout this great country.
+We continue to extend our thoughts of appreciation to all front-line workers in our community and throughout this great country.

 Major Wayne McDonough